 What Happens During The Move Estimate On A Long-Distance Move?

 There are 3 types of estimates that movers will estimate.
 A binding estimate, a non-binding estimate, and a not-to-exceed estimate.
 It’s highly recommended to know which estimates are available that what they each mean.
-Here is some more info on these 3 types of moving estimates.

 Do movers charge for insurance?
 What type of insurance is included in my move?